googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 subtables, but only in variable fonts.
 If it is not used, set itemVariationStoreOffset to NULL.

-The DeltaSetIndexMap format is described in 7.3.5.2.
+The DeltaSetIndexMap table is described in 7.2.3.1.
+Within the COLR table, either format 0 or format 1 of the DeltaSetIndexMap can be used.
 A DeltaSetIndexMap is used in conjunction with the ItemVariationStore in a variable font.
 The DeltaSetIndexMap is optional: if an ItemVariationStore is present but a DeltaSetIndexMap is not included (varIndexMapOffset is NULL), then an implicit